 More than a third of all hospital revenue comes directly from patients.
 Yet $7.5 billion in patient payments goes uncollected each year.
 COVID-19 has only amplified the issues associated with self-pay collections.
-Since the pandemic began, millions of individuals have lost their jobs and their employer-sponsored health coverage.
+Since the pandemic began, millions of individuals lost their jobs and their employer-sponsored health coverage.

 What are your current net cash recovery and bad-debt placement percentages?
 Low cash recovery and high bad-debt placement percentages can signal an issue within your patient access process.
 You may be turning accounts that are actually able to pay over to collections too soon, causing you to miss out on much needed revenue.